charlotte-lau-hk/GoogleDriveFolderSync/README.md

 - Permissions: Source files aren’t modified; permissions/stars aren’t copied.
 - Timeout: Limited to 6 minutes (unpaid) or 30 minutes (Workspace) per execution; uses triggers for longer jobs.
 - Scope: Syncs subfolders only, not files directly in the source parent folder.
+- Storage Limits: The target folder’s storage quota (e.g., 15 GB for free accounts) may be exceeded by large files.
+Use `maxFileSize` to exclude oversized files and avoid sync failures.

 ## Usage Scenarios
 - Sync folders to a Shared Drive for team sharing without altering originals.